HHS/TANF-app/docs/team-charter/team-meetings.md

 ## Sprint Retro
 - Goal: To inspect the team itself and create plans for improvements to be made going forward
 - Attendees: Core team
-- Facilitator: Rotates among team members
+- Facilitator: Team members may take turns to facilitate the retro
-- When: Every other Tuesday 3:30-4:30pm EST
+- When: Every other Tuesday 3:30-5:00pm EST
 - Format: The team will work in a Mural board to discuss
   - *What went well?*
   - *What didn’t go well?*
-  - *What actions + commitments can we make?*
+  - *What 2-4 commitments can we make in next sprint to improve?*
-  - Team members may take turns to facilitate the retro.
-Whoever facilitates the retro is responsible for documenting commitments in GH issues or Team Charter as appropriate.
+  - Whoever facilitates the retro is responsible for documenting commitments in GH issues or Team Charter as appropriate.

 ## OFA + 18F Sync
 - Goal: To check in on the tasks and progress of non-development tasks, especially those related to ATOing and ACF stakeholder management.